 IMPORTANT: You either need to know how to change the DNS of your domain or have a web support team who does.
-We can't whitelist domains like yahoo.com or gmail.com, it has to be a business domain.
+We can't whitelist domains like yahoo.com or gmail.com, it has to be a business domain that you own.

 Here’s how you do it

-2. Then click 'Email Whitelisting' under the Admin category in the drop-down menu.
-To add a domain, click the pink 'Whitelist a domain' button in the top right
+2. Then click 'Email Whitelisting' under the Setup category in the drop-down menu.
+To add a domain, click the pink 'Whitelist a domain' button in the top right.

 3. Identify your sending domain.
 This is the domain that you are sending from in Better Proposals.
 So if your login is firstname.lastname@example.org then your sending domain is xyzcompany.com.
 It should be pre-filled in the box for you.

 4. Click 'Whitelist Domain' which will take you to a new page and give you 3 CNAME records to add to your domain's DNS settings.

 5. Add the 3 records and then click 'Verify Domain' underneath.

 6. Bear in mind that it can take 24-48 hrs for DNS changes to take effect so the verification might not be instant.
 If the records fail verification the first time, get in touch with your domain provider to double check that they are set up correctly and then come back in to re-verify.